-Revenue from New Mexico's motor fuel tax - a critical source of state transportation funding -is likely to erode as a result of increasing vehicle fuel efficiency and the increasing use of electric vehicles.
+Revenue from Connecticut's motor fuel tax - a critical source of state transportation funding - is likely to erode as a result of increasing vehicle fuel efficiency and the increasing use of electric vehicles.
 The average fuel efficiency of U.S. passenger vehicles increased from 20 miles per gallon in 2010 to 24.5 miles per gallon in 2020.
-Average fuel efficiency is expected to increase another 31 percent by 2030, to 32 miles per gallon, and increase 51 percent by 2040, to 37 miles per gallon.40 The share of electric vehicles of total passenger vehicle sales in the U.S. is expected to increase to five percent by 2023 and 60 percent by 2040, by which time electric vehicles will represent approximately 30 percent of the passenger vehicle fleet.41
+Average fuel efficiency is expected to increase another 31 percent by 2030, to 32 miles per gallon, and increase 51 percent by 2040, to 37 miles per gallon.
+The share of electric vehicles of total passenger vehicle sales in the U.S. is expected to increase to five percent by 2023 and 60 percent by 2040, by which time they will represent approximately 30 percent of the passenger vehicle fleet.

-In addition to state funds, the federal government is a critical source of funding for New Mexico's roads, highways, bridges and transit systems and provides a significant return in road and bridge funding based on the revenue generated in the state by the federal motor fuel tax.
+In addition to state funds, the federal government is a critical source of funding for Connecticut's roads, highways, bridges and transit systems and provides a significant return in road and bridge funding based on the revenue generated in the state by the federal motor fuel tax.

-Most federal funds for highway and transit improvements in New Mexico are provided by federal highway user fees, largely an 18.4 cents-per-gallon tax on gasoline and a 24.4 cents-per-gallon tax on diesel fuel.
-Since 2008 revenue into the federal Highway Trust Fund has been inadequate to support legislatively set funding levels so Congress has transferred approximately \$53 billion in general funds and an additional \$2 billion from a related trust fund into the federal Highway Trust Fund.42
+Most federal funds for highway and transit improvements in Connecticut are provided by federal highway user fees, largely an 18.4 cents-per-gallon tax on gasoline and a 24.4 cents-per-gallon tax on diesel fuel.
+Since 2008 revenue into the federal Highway Trust Fund has been inadequate to support legislatively set funding levels so Congress has transferred approximately \$53 billion in general funds and an additional \$2 billion from a related trust fund into the federal Highway Trust Fund.

 Signed into law in December 2015, the five-year Fixing America's Surface Transportation Act (FAST Act) was scheduled to expire on September 30, 2020.
 Congress extended the legislation for one year to September 30, 2021.
 The FAST Act provides modest increases in federal highway and transit spending.
 The bill also provides states with greater funding certainty and streamlines the federal project approval process.
-But the FAST Act does not provide adequate funding to meet the nation's need for highway and transit improvements and does not include a long-term and sustainable funding source.
+But, the FAST Act does not provide adequate funding to meet the nation's need for highway and transit improvements and does not include a long-term and sustainable funding source.

-The FAST-Act is a major source of funding for road, highway and bridge repairs in New Mexico.
-Throughout the FAST-Act - fiscal years 2016 to 2021 - the program provided \$2.3 billion to New Mexico for road repairs and improvements, an average of \$391 billion per year.43
+The FAST-Act is a major source of funding for road, highway and bridge repairs in Connecticut.
+Throughout the FAST-Act - fiscal years 2016 to 2021 - the program will provide \$3.2 billion to Connecticut for road repairs and improvements, an average of \$535 million per year.

-Federal funds are a critical source of highway investment in New Mexico and represent a significant share of funds used by the state for major road, highway and bridge repairs and improvements.
-From 2014 to 2018, federal funds provided for highway improvements were the equivalent of 94 percent of the amount of New Mexico state capital outlays on road, highway and bridge projects, including construction, engineering and right-of-way acquisition.44 From 2014 to 2018, the federal government provided \$1.14 for road improvements in New Mexico for every \$1.00 state motorists paid in federal highway user fees, including the federal state motor fuel tax.45
+Federal funds are a critical source of highway investment in Connecticut and represent a significant share of funds used by the state for major road, highway and bridge repairs and improvements.
+From 2014 to 2018, federal funds provided for highway improvements were the equivalent of 54 percent of the amount of Connecticut state capital outlays on road, highway and bridge projects, including construction, engineering and right-of-way acquisition.
+From 2014 to 2018, the federal government provided \$1.61 for road improvements in Connecticut for every \$1.00 state motorists paid in federal highway user fees, including the federal state motor fuel tax.

-New Mexico federal-aid eligible roads, bridges and highways include the most critical routes in the state, including the Interstate Highway System, major highways and important rural and urban routes.
-Federal-aid eligible roadways in New Mexico account for 21 percent of state lane-miles and carry 79 percent of all vehicle miles of travel in the state.46 Seventy-eight percent of New Mexico's bridges by count, and 89 percent of bridges measured by deck area are eligible for Federal aid.47
+Connecticut federal-aid eligible roads, bridges and highways include the most critical routes in the state, including the Interstate Highway System, major highways and important rural and urban routes.
+Federal-aid eligible roadways in Connecticut account for 34 percent of state lane-miles and carry 90 percent of all vehicle miles of travel in the state.
+Seventy-two percent of Connecticut's bridges by count, and 91 percent of bridges measured by deck area are eligible for Federal aid.